 What Insurance is Required in New Jersey?

-If an employee gets injured or becomes ill from exposure at work, workers' compensation will cover their medical bills and lost wages until they're able to return to work.
+This is a business insurance coverage that is designed to protect you and your employees.
+It protects employees injured on the job or employees who become ill from exposure at work.
+Workers' compensation helps pay their medical expenses (such as physical rehabilitation costs) and lost wages until they're able to return to work.
 We recommend checking with your local department of insurance to check on all of the legal requirements.

 There are a few other types of business insurance coverages that we recommend for small businesses in New Jersey.

-General liability insurance (also referred to as business liability insurance) isn't legally required in New Jersey but we recommend it for all business owners.
+General liability insurance (also referred to as business liability insurance) isn't legally required in New Jersey but it is insurance that every business needs.
 Why?
-Because commercial general liability insurance is great for small business owners because of how comprehensive the coverage is compared to how much it costs.
-Commercial liability insurance usually covers:
+Because commercial general liability protection is great for small business owners because of how comprehensive the coverage provided is compared to how much it costs.
+Commercial liability usually covers:

-- Third-party bodily injury: This portion of your general liability insurance covers medical payments if someone is injured on your property (and you are deemed responsible for the accident).
+Third-party bodily injury: This portion of your general liability policy helps pay medical costs if someone is injured on your property (and you are deemed responsible for the accident).

-- Personal and advertising injury: This portion of your business liability insurance will protect you if you're accused of slander, copyright infringement, or libel.
-Your insurance company will provide you with a legal defense and cover court costs and other expenses if you're sued.
+Personal and advertising injury: This portion of your general liability will protect you if you're accused of slander, copyright infringement, or libel.
+Your insurance company will provide you with a legal defense and cover court costs and other expenses if a client sues you.

 Chat with an agent to see how affordable general liability insurance could be for your business!